charwrangler404/wordlock/README.md

 # wordlock
-Dictionary attack against a wordlock
+Dictionary attack against a wordlock using python